Opinion | Can Democrats avoid the pitfalls of 2020? A new analysis offers striking answers.

 - Overall, Republicans spent more than $87 million on ads with one or more of the following words in it: “AOC,” “Ocasio,” “Pelosi,” “socialism,” “socialist,” “defund,” “radical,” “extremist,” “extreme.”

-- GOP ads were more likely to use words with “emotional punch,” like “taxes,” “radical,” and “jobs,” while Democratic ads featured words like “insurance,” “voted” and “work.”
+- GOP ads were more likely to use words with “emotional punch,” such as “taxes,” “radical” and “jobs,” while Democratic ads featured words like “insurance,” “voted” and “work.”

-Jenifer Fernandez Ancona, the vice president of Way To Win, said that in sum, Democrats in 2020 sent mixed messages: They touted their willingness to work with Republicans, even as Republicans called them socialists and extremists.
+Jenifer Fernandez Ancona, the vice president of Way to Win, said that, in sum, Democrats in 2020 sent mixed messages: They touted their willingness to work with Republicans, even as Republicans called them socialists and extremists.

 “By far their biggest spend,” Ancona told me, speaking of Republicans, was “on vilifying us as extreme in all kinds of ways."